-For an access to a guest-physical address, determination of whether an EPT misconfiguration or an EPT violation occurs is based on an iterative process:
+For an access to a guest-physical address, determination of whether an EPT misconfiguration or an EPT violation occurs is based on an iterative process:2

-- 1. An EPT paging-structure entry is read (initially, this is an EPT PML4 entry): - a.
-If the entry is not present (see Section 29.3.2), an EPT violation occurs. - b.
+- 1. An EPT paging-structure entry is read (initially, this is an EPT PML5 entry or an EPT PML4 entry): - a.
+If the entry is not present (see Section 29.3.2), an EPT violation occurs, - b.
 If the entry is present but its contents are not configured properly (see Section 29.3.3.1), an EPT misconfiguration occurs. - c.
-If the entry is present and its contents are configured properly, operation depends on whether the entry references another EPT paging structure (whether it is an EPT PDE with bit 7 set to 1 or an EPT PTE): - i) If the entry does reference another EPT paging structure, an entry from that structure is accessed; step 1 is executed for that other entry. - ii) Otherwise, the entry is used to produce the ultimate physical address (the translation of the original guest-physical address); step 2 is executed. - 2.
+If the entry is present and its contents are configured properly, operation depends on whether the entry references another EPT paging structure (or if instead it is an EPT PDPTE or EPT PDE with bit 7 set to 1, or an EPT PTE): - i) If the entry does reference another EPT paging structure, an entry from that structure is accessed; step 1 is executed for that other entry. - ii) Otherwise, the entry is used to produce the ultimate physical address (the translation of the original guest-physical address); step 2 is executed. - 2.
 Once the ultimate physical address is determined, the privileges determined by the EPT paging-structure entries are evaluated: - a.
 If the access to the guest-physical address is not allowed by these privileges (see Section 29.3.3.2), an EPT violation occurs. - b.
 If the access to the guest-physical address is allowed by these privileges, memory is accessed using the ultimate physical address.

-If CR0.PG = 1, the translation of a linear address is also an iterative process, with the processor first accessing an entry in the guest paging structure referenced by the guest-physical address in CR3, then accessing an entry in another guest paging structure referenced by the guest-physical address in the first guest paging-structure entry, etc. Each guest-physical address is itself translated using EPT and may cause an EPT-induced VM exit.
-The following items detail how page faults and EPT-induced VM exits are recognized during this iterative process:
+If CR0.PG = 1, the translation of a linear address is also an iterative process, with the processor first accessing an entry in the guest paging structure referenced by the guest-physical address in $CR3,^3$ then accessing an entry in